 - Is the identity known to the police and justice system?

 - Will the accused return to the court at a later time to appear for their trial?

 - Has any evidence required for the trial been obtained?

-During a show cause hearing the onus is on the police and crown attorney to explain to the judge why arrested party should be held in custody and not be released.
+During a show cause hearing the onus is on the police and crown attorney to explain to the judge why the arrested party should kept in custody and not be released.

-For some bail hearings, a criminal charge may be considered a “reverse onus”.
+Some bail hearings for more serious criminal charges, may be considered a “reverse onus”.

 At the end of the bail hearing the Justice can either;

 - release the accused pending their trial date,